Eric Keenleyside: Early life

 Eric Keenleyside was born in St. Stephen, New Brunswick, grew up in London, Ontario, and spent time in Brisbane, Australia.
 He received a Bachelor of Fine Arts (acting) from the University of Windsor (Ontario, Canada) in 1980 and apprenticed at the Stratford Shakespeare Festival.
 He has lived and worked in Toronto, Los Angeles, and Vancouver.

 Career

 In the early and mid 1990s, Keenleyside appeared in series such as Street Justice, Hawkeye, Madison, Highlander: The Series and Titanic.
 In 1999, he appeared in Guy Ferland's comedy film Delivered.
 He appeared in an episode of The King of Queens in 2000.
 In 2006, Keenleyside appeared in the TV film Murder on Pleasant Drive.

 In 2007, Keenleyside played Robert Doherty in the short-lived ABC series Traveler and in 2010 played Bob Overton in the series Hellcats.
 In 2013, he starred in the direct-to-video action film The Package alongside "Stone Cold" Steve Austin and Dolph Lundgren.
 He also recurred as Maurice French, father of Belle (Emilie de Ravin), on the popular ABC show Once Upon a Time.

+More recently he has been a regular on Loudermilk.